10.10.2024

 2.24.2023

-The child’s version of events changed during the child’s testimony.
-In cross-examination, the child admitted that part of the account provided to the police was not factual.
-This was confirmed by the investigating officer.
+During the trial, the client strongly denied the allegations.
+The child’s testimony changed significantly, particularly during cross-examination, where the child admitted that part of the initial account provided to the police was untrue.
+This discrepancy was further corroborated by the investigating officer.

 1.25.2023